Can Glasses Cause Headaches?

 Getting Used to a New Prescription

 You know that an outdated prescription is not the headache culprit - because you just got a brand new pair of glasses.
 Well, your eye doctor may have warned you about this, but sometimes it can take a little time for your eyes to adjust to a new prescription.
 Blurry vision can occur - even with a correct prescription - as your eyes adjust.
 But any vision issues should resolve in less than two weeks.
 If two weeks have passed and you are still experiencing discomfort, please check back in with your eye doctor to make sure there's not a prescription error.
-In the first two weeks, you can take a few steps to help get accustomed to your new prescription.
-First, put your new glasses on first thing in the morning when you wake up.
-If needed, take short breaks from wearing your new glasses.
-Finally, use over the counter painkillers to get relief in the meantime.

-Computer problems & Reading glasses
+Computer Problems & Reading Glasses

 Frame and Eye Position Adjustments

 See More Like This